-In recent years, employment and labor-related laws affecting government contractors (and oversight and enforcement of these laws) have expanded and changed the regulatory and enforcement landscape.
-Wiley’s Government Contracts Practice regularly counsels and represents clients regarding non-discrimination and affirmative action requirements of the Department of Labor’s (DOL) Office of Federal Contract Compliance Programs (OFCCP), as well as contractor requirements and investigations that arise under the Service Contract Act (SCA), the Davis Bacon Act (DBA), and Davis Bacon and Related Act (DBRA).
-In addition, we routinely advise federal contractors regarding traditional employment issues, such as compliance with DOL wage and hour laws under the Fair Labor Standards Act (FLSA), covenants not to compete relating to current and prospective employees, the differences between an “employee” and an “independent contractor,” and discrimination and sexual harassment allegations and investigations.
+In recent years, employment and labor-related laws affecting government contractors (and oversight and enforcement of these laws) have expanded and changed the regulatory and compliance landscape.
+Wiley’s Government Contracts Practice regularly counsels and represents clients regarding nondiscrimination and affirmative action requirements of the U.S. Department of Labor’s (DOL) Office of Federal Contract Compliance Programs (OFCCP), as well as contractor requirements and investigations that arise under federal labor standards statues such as the Service Contract Act (SCA), and the Davis-Bacon and Related Acts (DBA/DBRA).

-Department of Labor's Office of Federal Contract Compliance Program
+Office of Federal Contract Compliance Programs

 - Responded on behalf of contractor to OFCCP complaint of disability discrimination and retaliation under Section 503 of the Rehabilitation Act.

 - Advised clients on OFCCP’s recent final rules amending Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974.

 Service Contract Act